Bob McDonald (science journalist): Career

+McDonald was an unexceptional student who admits he showed no aptitude for science, failed grade 9, and attended York University, studying English and Philosophy, but flunked out in his 2nd year.
 In 1972, with no formal academic training, he began his science communication career as a demonstrator at the Ontario Science Centre, and eventually travelled to California to watch the live action of NASA's Voyager 2 space probe launch.
 Upon returning to Canada, he was in great demand to talk about the missions and eventually became the regular science correspondent for a number of shows.

 From 1986 to 1992, he was the host and one of the producers of Wonderstruck, a Gemini Award winning science program for children.
 Over the years he has hosted a variety of other science or technology themed specials and documentaries, including the special The Greatest Canadian Invention.

 In 1992, he became the host of the weekly CBC Radio science program "Quirks & Quarks," taking over from Jay Ingram.
 The show is among the most popular on the network, and is also heard on Sirius XM Radio as well as a number of public radio stations in the United States.

 On September 8, 2005, McDonald premiered a new three-season, 39-part series on TVOntario called Heads Up!, which he both wrote and hosted.
 Heads Up! was nominated for Gemini awards for best children's TV program and best writing for a children's TV program in August 2006, and best writing for a children's or youth program or series and best host in a preschool, children's or youth program or series in August 2008.
 He was awarded the Gemini for best host in a preschool, children's or youth program or series in October 2008.
 McDonald has written a number of books including Wonderstruck, Wonderstruck II and Measuring the Earth with a Stick: Science as I've Seen It, which was short-listed for the Canadian Science Writers Association book award.